Skip to main content

 • a data point extracted by Oro AI is awaiting validation

 A red dot appears in the Summary tab and in related actions to indicate that a contract needs to be completed.
-On each affected contract, the Fields indicator specifies the missing data.
+On each affected contract, a counter shows the number of missing fields.

 You can filter contracts by counterparty, creator, status, or date to better organise your work.